Statement on under soil heating

 Match is all ticket – tickets will be on sale (subject to availability) UNTIL KICK OFF.

-On the match day St Mirren fans can purchase their tickets (subject to availability) at the St Mirren Ticket Office from 10:00am to kick-off time (5:15pm).
+St Mirren fans can purchase their tickets (subject to availability) at the St Mirren Ticket Office until kick-off (8:00pm).

-The Falkirk fans can purchase their tickets (subject to availability) from the window at the away end of the ground (North Stand) from 4:15pm to kick-off time (5:15pm).
+The Spartans fans can purchase their tickets (subject to availability) from the window at the away end of the ground (North Stand) from 6:00pm to 8:00pm.

 Tickets can also be purchased from the Online Ticket Shop.